 The Supervisory Board is responsible for the oversight of the risk environment of the Company and ensures that an effective systems and controls framework is in place for business, risk and capital management.
 The Supervisory Board is responsible for providing oversight and challenge to the Management Board.
 The Supervisory Board receives quarterly risk reporting regarding the overall risk environment for the Company including information relating to any existing or emerging risks.
 Through the Company's governance structure, the Supervisory Board has a line-of-sight in respect of the key risks facing the Company in addition to the risk controls in operation across the Company.
 The Supervisory Board also monitors and assesses the effectiveness of controls against the regulatory expectations and seeks guidance from external sources where necessary in interpreting the local regulations.
-At present, the Supervisory Board is not required to and has not elected to establish board level committees and discharges its governance requirements through the existing board structure.
-However, these committees will be established in 2023 as the Company will no longer be eligible for the exemption under § 44 of WertpapierinstituTsgesetz.
+The Supervisory Board established a Risk Committee and a Remuneration Control Committee in 2023 in line with the provisions of Article 44 of Wertpapierinstitutsgesetz and uses them to provide detailed focus on key risk and remuneration considerations.
+The committees are chaired by members of the Supervisory Board and all Board members attend the committee meetings.